A nonlinear quantum neural network framework for entanglement engineering: Preliminaries

 \subsection{The optimization metric: Meyer-Wallach Global Entanglement.}

 In this work, we focus on maximizing the global entanglement amount of the output state generated by each circuit topology.
-We use the Meyer-Wallach (MW) global entanglement measure in our optimization task \cite{MeyerWallach}; this offers us two advantages by using a global validation metric : (i) they can be readily implemented inside a classical cost function; this won't be true for mixed states, because they must be evaluate for every partition, and (ii) it offers an experimentally accessible and compact, permutation-invariant quantifier \cite{MW_operationalInterpretation}.
+We use the Meyer-Wallach (MW) global entanglement measure in our optimization task \cite{MeyerWallach}; this offers us two advantages by using a global validation metric : (i) it can be readily implemented inside a classical cost function and (ii) it offers an experimentally accessible and compact, permutation-invariant quantifier \cite{MW_operationalInterpretation}.
 The MW is defined as follows: given a pure state $\ket{\psi}$ of an $ N$-qubit register, living in the Hilbert space $\mathcal{H} = (\mathbb{C}^2)^{\otimes N}$, the measure is defined as